All nuclear facilities and activities in Canada are governed by the Nuclear Safety and Control Act (NSCA), which came into force in 2000.

 Through the Nuclear Safety and Control Act, the CNSC regulates licensees and organizations that produce, use, store or transport nuclear materials in Canada.

 When people think of nuclear facilities, they most often think of nuclear power plants.
 But there are many other facilities in the nuclear sector regulated by the CNSC.
-Other sectors include uranium mines and mills, processing and research facilities, nuclear substances and radiation devices, and radioactive waste and waste management facilities.
+Other sectorsregulates activities include uranium mines and mills, processing and research facilities, nuclear substances and radiation devices, and radioactive waste and waste management facilities.

-CNSC regulates activities that take place in nuclear facilities across Canada.
+CNSC sectorsregulates activities that take place in nuclear facilities across Canada.
 CNSC's goal is to ensure the protection of workers’ safety and health.
 The activities include security, dosimetry, packaging and transport of nuclear substances, and the import and export of nuclear substances.

 For example, the Canadian Radiation Protection Regulationsset limits on the amount of radiation the public and nuclear energy workers can receive.
 It requires that every licensee implement a radiation protection program that keeps the amount of exposure to ionizing radiation as low as reasonably achievable (ALARA).
 Dose limits are defined in the Radiation Protection Regulations.